Linux-Installation/Ubuntu-Installations-Script/README.md

+Note: Because of the heavy snap use of Ubuntu, I will me and my users to another distribution (probably Linux Mint) and therfore this script won't be optimised for Ubuntu (Mate) in the Future and this repo will be archived!

 # Ubuntu Installation - Installations Script
 ## Suported Distributions
 In general all Ubuntu Distributions are supported, but this script was made for Ubuntu Mate 22.04 LTS.